joleanwejbe/comp440/DocumentRoot WITH UPDATES/readme.txt

 - Helped with debugging
 Phase 3:
 -Debugging
--Code analayseing for potential bugs
+-Code analysis for potential bugs
--researching and attempting to find ways to improve initialtable.php
+-Researching and attempting to find ways to improve initialtable.php